 From 20 November 2019, the Riksbank’s API has only supported SOAP 1.2.

 User-Agent: Apache-HttpClient/4.1.1 (java 1.5)

 Does the source have to be stated when distributing the statistics?

 Yes, you must always state that Sveriges Riksbank is the source (“Source: Sveriges Riksbank”).

-If one has processed statistics taken from the Riksbank's website, does one still have to state the source?
+If I have processed statistics taken from the Riksbank’s website, do I still have to state the source?